This “New Tycoon” Super Stock

 Become a Charter Member today to receive

-- ✓ China’s Hardball Trade Move Will Send This Stock Soaring—my exclusive 12-page briefing on my hidden U.S.-listed stock recommendation you won’t want to miss out on.
+- ✓ The New Tycoon Stock for the Pacific Century, my new, exclusive briefing on my hidden U.S.-listed stock recommendation you won’t want to miss out on.

-- ✓ 26 issues bringing you my subscriber-only analysis, featured stocks, portfolio updates and more.
+- ✓ Twice monthly issues bringing you my subscriber-only analysis, featured stocks, portfolio updates and more.

 - ✓ Email updates and trading alerts between issues.